-In partnership with the Dominican Pontifical University of St. Thomas Aquinas (the Angelicum), students can study in Rome for one academic semester, either fall or spring.
+In partnership with the Dominican Pontifical University of St. Thomas Aquinas (the Angelicum), students can study in Rome for the spring academic semester.
 Up to three courses may be taken during the term and applied to the degree program as electives.

 As prerequisites for the Rome semester, students must complete at least two courses on the St. Paul campus, one of which must be CSMA 500 or CSMA 501 (Catholic Thought and Culture I or II).